-Presenting for the 21st fabulous year: the Darwin Day Birthday Gala, Sacramento's coolest, most singular, most go-to event of science and human reason, brought to you by area science advocates, civic groups and local nerds on too much coffee.
-This one marks Charles Darwin's 210th birthday.
-It will occur at the traditional site, the cavernous yet cozy John Smith Hall of the La Sierra Community Center, in Carmichael.
+Once again it's the Darwin Day Birthday Gala, Sacramento's coolest, go-to event of science and human reason, brought to you by area science advocates, civic groups and local nerds on too much coffee.
+This 21st anniversary gala marks Charles Darwin's 209th birthday.
+It will occur at a new site, the Mission Oaks Community Center in Carmichael.

 Darwin Day is a science-rush like no other, an annual celebration of scientific inquiry honoring of the life and work of the great Charles Darwin (b.
 12 February 1809), sponsored worldwide by community and educational groups.
-It is not exactly an AOF event, but AOF helped establish it as a local celebration, and continues to support it and commend it to all our friends in the Sacramento community of reason.
+AOF and HAGSA worked together to establish the local event, and supports it and commends it to all our friends in the Sacramento community of reason.
 Because, science!
 And what is science but reason in the trenches?

-For the respectable history of this mind-growing event, visit https://americanhumanist.org/what-we-do/darwin-day/.
+For the respectable history of this mind-growing event, visit the International Darwin Day Foundation.

 Doors will open at 2 o’clock post meridiem, the main program to begin at 2:30.
 Arrive early, tour the display tables, visit the vendors, grab some science swag, then find a cozy seat.
-Relax and enjoy the opening entertainment, to include eclectic music by the silver-voiced Marie Bain.
+Relax and enjoy the opening entertainment.
 Then get ready for the speaker: Dr. Erica Bree Rosenblum, Associate Professor of Global Change Biology at UC Berkeley.
 Her topic will be Shaping the Tree of Life: Extinction on a Changing Planet.

-After his presentation, more entertainment will round the event, plus snacks and of course yummy Darwin Birthday Cake.
-(It is a birthday party, after all!)
+Rounding the event will be more entertainment, snacks, and of course, yummy Darwin Birthday Cake.
+(It is a birthday party, after all.)